CLNEulalia/Heroku-Atlas-Deployment/README.md

 7. When your cluster is finished, click the "Connect" button.

-8. Add 0.0.0.0/0 for the whitelisted IP address, If you just add the current IP address you can click on "Network Access" in the sidebar, then the "Add IP Address" button in the top right, and finally "Allow Access from Anywhere" and click Confirm.
+8. Add `0.0.0.0/0` for the whitelisted IP address, If you just add the current IP address you can click on "Network Access" in the sidebar, then the "Add IP Address" button in the top right, and finally "Allow Access from Anywhere" and click Confirm.

+##### NOTE:

+- If you forget to whitelist the IP, go to "Network Access" on the left sidebar.
+  Next select "Add IP Address" in the top right corner, and there should be a "Allow Access from Anywhere" button (or you can enter `0.0.0.0/0` manually).

 9. Also create a username and password. **Remember the username and password you use for your database, you'll need them in a later step!**